 The band's sound is rooted in the personal history of band leader Jeremiah Lockwood, whose storied education included singing in the choir of his grandfather, Cantor Jacob Konigsberg and over a decade of playing in the subways of New York City with Piedmont Blues legend Carolina Slim.
 Lockwood's musical vision of worlds colliding in the experience of the individual has been aided and abetted by a stellar cast of band mates.
 Foremost in the collective of brilliant musicians that make up the band is drummer John Bollinger, of Barbez.
 Numerous illustrious alumnae of Antibalas helped found the group and make up the touring ensemble, including trumpeter Jordan McLean and bass player Nikhil Yerawadekar.
-The band is fortunate to boast Anthony Braxton sideman Matt Bauder on tenor saxophone and is frequently joined by Slavic Soul Party trumpeter Kenny Warren and NYC stalwart bass player Tim Allen.
+The band is fortunate to boast Anthony Braxton sideman Matt Bauder on tenor saxophone.
+NYC stalwart guitar player Tim Allen has become a regular part of the live act in the past year.
 Past members of the collective have included bass saxophonist Colin Stetson, drummer Brian Chase, Israeli percussionist Tomer Tzur and saxophonist Stuart Bogie.

 In January of 2010, The Sway Machinery traveled to Mali to perform at the legendary Festival of the Desert.
 While in Africa, the group recorded its second full length album, The House of Friendly Ghosts Vol.1, that came out on JDub Records in March of 2011.
 The record featured collaborations with luminaries of Malian music, including Vieux Farka Toure and Khaira Arby.
 The band toured nationally and in Europe in support of the album, including numerous appearances with Khaira Arby.

 2012 was a year of great growth for The Sway Machinery, as the band burned up dance floors and festival stages around the world, including debuts in Australia, Israel, Warsaw and at legendary festivals Montreal Jazz and Roskilde in Denmark.
-The band has also finished an EP of new songs entitled Monsters of the Ancient World, release date imminent.
-The EP serves up a strong brew of analog Brooklyn grime, loving echoes of West African pop music and futurist Anthemic Rock.
-Monsters of the Ancient World will most definitely help spread word of the band's vision quest to yet unexplored corners of the earth.
+The band continues to thrill hometown audiences and to forge joyful connections to new friends around the world.
+The Sway Machinery is currently at work developing a new LP.

 Hidden Melodies Revealed - Jeremiah says about the music...